General Overview:

 Yes, the Q4 Early College Readiness class is Monday through Friday, during zero period (7:30 am - 8:23 am).

 Students can be dropped off at any of the entrance gates to campus.
-The closest entrances to the classrooms are the 182nd Street entrances.
+The closest entrances to the classrooms are the 182nd Street entrances for NHS, and near the front of the campus for THS.

-8th grade students currently taking courses at North High School can arrive on campus for the Early College Program readiness class for zero period and continue in their day with any other North High courses they are enrolled in.
+8th grade students currently taking courses at North and Torrance High School can arrive on campus for the Early College Program readiness class for zero period and continue in their day with any other North and Torrance High courses they are enrolled in.

 Students will receive a Pass/No Pass grade and 2.5 high school elective credits for the Early College Program readiness class.
 No letter grade is issued.